midorikocak/nanodb/README.md

 }
 ```

-You can create a `Users`repository, by implementing the `CrudInterface`.
+You can create a `Users`repository, by implementing the `RepositoryInterface`.

 ```php
 <?php